 Simplified Chinese: PingFang SC

 Traditional Chinese for Hong Kong and Macao: PingFang HK

 Japanese: Hiragino Sans (sans serif) or Hiragino Mincho (serif)

 Important: The instructions below assume you set up at least one Chinese, Japanese or Korean keyboard on your Mac.
-To set up international keyboards, open System Preferences, click Keyboard, then click Input Sources.
+To set up international keyboards, do one of the following: